The Challenges of Trace-Driven Wi-Fi Emulation: Saturator over Wi-Fi

 Figure 9 shows the throughputs in Mbps for one run.
-The results were similar for all runs.
-We can see that the results were far better and stable when only the uplink is saturated.
-The 1-way throughput is always more than the sum of uplink and downlink throughputs of 2-way saturator.
-We recommend to use Saturator only in the uplink direction when used with Wi-Fi to to eliminate the possible interferences and collisions between the uplink and downlink traffic and enable the Saturator to fully saturate the pipe.
+The results are similar for all runs.
+We see that the results are far better and more stable when only the uplink is saturated.
+The 1-way throughput is always more than the sum of uplink and downlink throughputs of the 2-way Saturator.
+We recommend using Saturator only in the uplink direction when used with Wi-Fi to eliminate the possible interferences and collisions between the uplink and downlink traffic and enable Saturator to fully saturate the pipe.